 Aria has slots, table games, a sports book, and even poker rooms.
 When I gamble, I play slots about 20-30% of the time and the rest of the time you will find me playing blackjack.
 I am not a card counter or anything, but I understand the rules of play for blackjack.

-Tonight I had left Gold Coast after just a short while there and walked to Aria before dark.
+Tonight I left Gold Coast after just a short while there and walked to Aria before dark.
 I ended up staying into the night some because I was doing OK and the tables and the drinks were flowing well.
 Sometimes drinks go down easy, sometimes they don’t.
 I quit playing around 3-4 in the morning and then grabbed a car back to the resort.
 I was up well for the day, and if I did not play anymore on the trip, my entire vacation could have been paid for.
 Sometimes you should just stop, and other times I just look at it as playing for fun and the free drinks.

 Day Two the Strip

-I woke and had a light breakfast in the room.
+I woke up and had a light breakfast in the room.
 My thought was I would eat light gamble a little more and earn a free buffet somewhere based on the amount I was gambling and running through a player’s card.

 I had my driver drop me at the Bellagio so I could start my play there, then move to Caesars next door since they often have one of the better buffets in town.
 While I like the look of the Bellagio, I did not fare well.
 After about 2 hours there I moved to Caesars.
 Bellagio is also a Mlife card location, so I already might have enough for the buffet with them and I can use those points as a benefit if I need to if Caesars does not work well for me.

 It turns out Caesars went very well for me.
-I lost money in blackjack but tried a high traffic slot machine and won a nice chunk that I pulled out and put on my player’s account.
+I lost money in blackjack but tried a high-traffic slot machine and won a nice chunk that I pulled out and put on my player’s account.
 This took a few hours, but I was up even more.
-Now at this point I did not care if I comped a meal or not.
+Now at this point, I did not care if I comped a meal or not.
 I headed to the BACCHANAL BUFFET they say it is the largest buffet in, Vegas with over 25,000 square feet of space dedicated to the buffet.
 They have hundreds of items from 9 kitchens and a sea of talented chefs.
 Here they limit your time at the buffet to 90 minutes, but that is more than enough time for even the hardiest eater on the planet.

-The buffet features American, seafood, sushi, Mediterranean, dim sum and more.
-As well as many vegetarian, vegan and gluten-free options.
+The buffet features American, seafood, sushi, Mediterranean, dim sum, and more.
+As well as many vegetarian, vegan, and gluten-free options.

 After eating more than I can remember in years at one meal.
 I needed to walk off some of this, so I headed out for the strip.
 Across the street are Harrah’s and the Venetian.
 The Venetian also has a number of shows and a great deal of entertainment available.
 I might get tickets to a show or two while I am in town.
-Who knows, I might see if I can get some tickets with my players points from one of the casinos.
-I like doing that because even though you are not normally; it does feel like you are getting the show, or food, or experience for free.
-On the rare occasion as when gambling that you are ahead of the game, they are free experiences.
+Who knows, I might see if I can get some tickets with my player’s points from one of the casinos.
+I like doing that because even though you are not normal; it does feel like you are getting the show or food, or experience for free.
+On the rare occasion when gambling that you are ahead of the game, they are free experiences.

 One thing that is neat for couples at the Venetian is the gondola rides.
-There is both and indoor and an outdoor version, so you can always do this if you want to.
+There is both an indoor and an outdoor version, so you can always do this if you want to.
 If you would rather cool off, there is the -5 experience with a bar and even your glasses are made from ice.
 That is nice on very hot days.